ipfs/ipfs-docs/docs/concepts/README.md

 New to IPFS or the distributed web?
 Here's where to get started on understanding the key ingredients in what makes IPFS work.
 Because IPFS is a system that hopes to change how we use the Internet, it comes with many new concepts!
 This section aims to get you up to speed quickly.

+## Learn the basics

+Understand the problems IPFS solves and get a high-level overview of how IPFS works with this [one-page introduction](../concepts/ipfs-primer.md).

 ## Video overviews

 Want the basics in theater mode?
 Check out these helpful videos for an overview of how IPFS works with files and the overall data lifecycle in the d-web.